Patrik-Maniu/ConvoSimul/README.md

   - Max tokens per response used by each LLM
   - A color for each model, represented in a hex value
   - Number of turns the conversation goes on for before stopping
+  - If a referee watches the conversation and stops it if ti goes out of context
   - File name of where to save data
 - Be able to load a custom conversation as a start
 - These config settings can be saved with a dedicated button